Bhumikaramamurthy/Keyloggers/README.md

 And that text file will be sent to a specified mail using SMTP library.

 Firstly you need to switch ON the Less Security App in your mail account in order to send mail.
 Need to install pynput library

+  i.e, -- python -m install pynput #for Windows

-      i.e, pip install pynput
+       -- pip install pynput #for Linux
+You need to create text file in order to store keys pressed in your directory.